Neurotechnology for the central nervous system. Hetero-integration science and technology for electronics and medical devices.

 During his Ph.D., Dayeh received a best paper award at every conference series and technical society where he presented his graduate work on InAs nanowires.
 At Los Alamos National Laboratory, Dayeh was appointed as a Director’s Fellow in 2008, was promoted to a Distinguished Oppenheimer Fellow in 2010 where he co-led and mentored with Tom Picraux a group of a dozen postdocs whose work resulted in a scientific renaissance in the Ge/Si nanowire material system and its applications; these mentees are now on the faculty at academic institutions in the US and abroad and staff scientists in the national labs.
 At Los Alamos, Dayeh received the Distinguished Postdoctoral Performance Award and Achievement Awards for every year he was at the lab.

-After joining UC San Diego, he received the NSF Early Career Award in 2014, the Jacobs School of Engineering Teacher of the Year Award in Electrical and Computer Engineering in 2015, and ISCS Young Scientist Award in 2018, and the NIH Director’s New Innovator Award in 2019.
+After joining UC San Diego, he received the NSF Early Career Award in 2014, the Jacobs School of Engineering Teacher of the Year Award in Electrical and Computer Engineering in 2015, and ISCS Young Scientist Award in 2018, and the NIH Director’s New Innovator Award in 2019, and the 2021 Technologist of the Year LebNet Bireme Award.
+Dayeh became a BRAIN initiative awardee in 2021 and leads a multi-center project to develop wireless epilepsy monitory systems that will have impact on the diagnosis and treatment of epilepsy and other neurological diseases.
 His students continue to win local and national recognitions and best paper awards and to publish influential results in their domains of training.